authelia/authelia/docs/configuration/storage/index.md

 {: .label .label-config .label-red }
 </div>

 The encryption key used to encrypt data in the database.
 It has a minimum length of 20 and must be provided.
+We encrypt data by creating a sha256 checksum of the provided value, and use that to encrypt the data with the AES-GCM 256bit algorithm.

+The encrypted data in the database is as follows:
+- TOTP Secret

 ### local
 See [SQLite](./sqlite.md).